pombredanne/https-github.com-z88dk-z88dk.wiki-/Compiling-Larger-Applications.md

 multi8/extra.c
 ```

-For speed of compilation, it's best to use a tool that can track modified files and only build what has changed.
-Both the easiest and hardest way to achieve this is using a `Makefile` so to make life simpler, a usable makefile is located within `{z88dk}/support/multitarget_build`.
+That is common code in a root directory, with subdirectories and specific code for each target then we can see that we could create some generalised rules that could compile our application for any target.
+A usable makefile is located within `{z88dk}/support/multitarget_build`.
 This makefile has only 3 values that need to be modified:

 ```makefile
 # Targets that you want to compile for